txzhao/Model-Control-RCV/progress_log.md

 This markdown file serves as a log that records the progress of our project.

+## Project Plan

+<a name="project_plan"></a>
+  #### Project Plan:
+   1. Identify Input/Output variables to the MPC controller, as well as Input variables to the ROS simulator.
+(BONUS: Try to implement a simple PI-controller.)
+   2. Compute new dynamics.
+The ROS simulator used a toyota car, but now uses the RCV.
+This implies we need to change some dynamic variables, such as the mass, max wheel angle, etc.
+   3. Upgrade PI-controller to MPC-controller.
+   4. Integrate and verify the new system.
+The MPC controller should now work in ROS.
+   5. Movie and project completion.

 ---

 | Week 1 | Week 2 | Week 3 | Week 4 | Week 5 | Week 6 | Week 7 |